 Bootstrapping essentially means Starting your online business with little or no money at all.
 It also means that you are getting started on your own without any investors or venture capitalist firms as such.

 A lot of bootstrapped companies earn slowly, invest back the money they gain from their customers and start growing from there.
-Convertkit for example, started with mere $5000 and grew into a million-dollar company today.
+We, ourselves have started from bootstrapping.

 1. Control on your online start-up

 The very fundamental thing at least when you are just getting started online and the most crucial part of your online business is “Who gets to make a decision”.
 Bootstrapping of course, keeps the control with you.
 Since you are small but all on your own and without any investors or financial commitments on money that you owe them, decision maker is you.

 Did you watch that shark tank episode recently?
 Yes, the percentage of money they invest in any business idea has to be paid back?.
 Even if they take risk, the person who got investment money remains accountable and the Shark Tank guys gets to make decisions.

 Online business world especially SAAS companies and similar solutions are overcrowded already.
 I can safely say so for the online marketing world at least, its like 7040 solutions in 2019 from just 150 in 2011.
 Imagine how confused a buyer can get 😊

 The world needs entrepreneurs beyond software, industries like green energy, solar, lighting, sustainable living, manufacturing needs attention as well.

 Getting niche and in fact, super niche will be crucial for upcoming start-ups.
 Few things that you can do to get niche in an online business.

 a) Start small with a tight niche

 b) Try to address a narrow problem within a market niche.
 It’s like find a very painful problem that someone will pay to solve.